UmeanNever/NovelSum/README.md

-  --multi_datasets_dir TEXT     Directory containing multiple embedding files --dense_ref_dir TEXT          Directory with reference dataset for density calculation --output_csv TEXT             Path for the output CSV file with results --gpu_id INT                  Specify which GPU to use (default: 0) --density_powers LIST         List of density powers to calculate NovelSum
+  --multi_datasets_dir TEXT     Directory containing multiple embedding files --dense_ref_dir TEXT          Directory with reference dataset for density calculation --output_csv TEXT             Path for the output CSV file with results --gpu_id INT                  Specify the GPU device to use for Faiss (default: 0) --neighbors LIST              List of the numbers of nearest neighbors used for approximating the density factor
+                                (default: [5, 10])
+  --density_powers LIST         List of power parameters applied to the density factor when computing NovelSum
                                 (default: [0, 0.25, 0.5])
-  --neighbors INT               Number of nearest neighbors for approximate density calculation
-                                (default: [5, 10])
-  --proximity_powers LIST       List of distance powers for NovelSum calculation
+  --distance_powers LIST        List of power parameters applied to the proximity weight when computing NovelSum
                                 (default: [0, 1, 2])
 ```
 </details>